Other Nuisance Animals

 Raccoons display a certain degree of ingenuity and persistence that’s alarming if you’re trying to deter them from their nightly jaunts through your yard.
 But there are ways to outwit this nocturnal marauder.
 Here are 7 simple ways to help keep raccoons away.

 1. Protect your trash.
 Raccoons can’t resist trash, so you’ll need multiple strategies in this area.
 Secure non-locking trash can lids with bungee cords or cinder blocks.
-Double-bag waste meat items to help reduce the odor.
-Use Tomcat® Repellents Dual Action Trash Bags with Mint-X® patented technology, which are infused with raccoon-repelling essential oils.
-These bags come in both outdoor and kitchen versions.
+Use heavy-duty trash bags and double-bag waste meat items to help reduce the odor.

 2. Clean up.
 Like many animals, raccoons love yards with places to hide as they scurry along.
 Remove brush, keep grass mowed, and prune overgrown shrubs.
 Limit other hiding places by sealing the space around the bases of sheds and decks with chicken wire or hardware cloth.
 (Don’t like the look?
 Hide the wire by adding a decorative lattice in front.)
 Seal entry points to chimneys, eaves, and attics.